zzyzek/PunchOutModelSynthesis/runs/adamatomic_amarelo/README.md

 so this run directory still needs some work to find example runs that reliably work.

+Currently, this has good success when straight BMS is used (patch size is the whole quilt size).

 | Example | Sample Run |
 |---|---|